Illuminate 2018 – 50 of our students and grads create innovative light installations

 Jamie, whose studies in video-mapping as part of the Creative Europe funded project Euranim took him to Hungary, France and Germany during his studies at Plymouth College of Art, now specialises in animation and projection-mapping.
 Influenced by disruptive street art and dark satire, his new piece for Illuminate 2018, ‘Kill Your TV’, uses sardonic humour and absurdity in a grungy complication of imaginative animated sequences.

-The Illuminate Light Festival has been designed and delivered by Made in Plymouth CIC – a partnership between the Real Ideas Organisation (RIO), Plymouth College of Art, the University of Plymouth and Plymouth Culture.
+The Illuminate Light Festival has been designed and delivered by Made in Plymouth CIC – a partnership between Real Ideas, Plymouth College of Art, the University of Plymouth and Plymouth Culture.
 Illuminate is the South West's largest light show, with 10,000 people expected to visit the free festival this year.

 Students from Plymouth College of Art creating new work for Illuminate 2018 include:

 - Second-year BA (Hons) Digital Media Production student Thomas Cass.

 - Second-year BA (Hons) Animation students Eleanor Barnes, Rezaan Basardien, Kyah Coles, William Gannon, Joshua Harding, Lorelei Heyns, Alexander Jones, Hannah Kew, Anton Kohlhaussen, Reece Large, Harry Long, Boyd Morley, Scott Patrick, Ashleigh Pell, Jake Stanley, Cameron Strange, Christopher Tuck, Megan Walters, Lauren Wilson and Char Wolf.

 - Third-year BA (Hons) Animation students Warren Chare, Clint Granville, Adrianna Krzoska and Elliot Rowe.